11 Tips for your first pen show

 If I had five dollars for every time I’ve heard “There are such things as pen shows?”
 I could retire.
 Yes, pen shows are a thing!
-Here are 11 tips for attending your first one – or five.
+This is how my B2B brain takes a break.
+Here are 11 tips for attending your first show – or five.

 - Know that it’s mostly pens, but other stuff too.
-You’ll see more pens in one place than you’ve ever seen in your life.
+It’s worth saying again: you’ll see more pens in one place than you’ve ever seen in your life.
 However, don’t ignore the pen-adjacent goodies: high-quality stationery, notebooks, and journals; pen holders; ink; accessories for traveling with pens; pen storage options; and even stickers, t-shirts, and reusable bags.

 - Walk the entire show before buying anything.
 Don’t buy from the first vendor through the front door.
 Yes, that pen is the coolest/wildest/most perfect one you’ve ever seen…until it isn’t.
 Keep walking.
 Walk around the outside perimeter, then up and down the interior aisles.
 Make a note of which vendors have pens and writing accessories that interest you, then go back around.
 Take in the whole show before your wallet ever sees daylight.

 - Set a budget before going.
-You’ll see pens that are around $20-$30.
-You’ll see even more between $100 and ~$400.
+You’ll see great beginner pens that are around $20-$30.
+You’ll see even more between $100 and ~$300.
 My brother-in-law, Robert, frequently helps a friend with his five tables at shows; this friend has had a pen worth $5,000 (the Pelikan Lighthouse of Alexandra) for sale at some shows.
-The most expensive fountain pen I’ve ever heard of, but sadly haven’t seen with my own eyes, is the Fulgor Nocturnus, Latin for “night glow”, by Tibaldi in Italy.
+The most expensive fountain pen I’ve ever heard of is the Fulgor Nocturnus, Latin for “night glow”, by Tibaldi in Italy.
 It sold at a charity auction for a cool $8 million.
 That stunningly beautiful pen is adorned with rare black diamonds.
-Remember, most of these pens are handmade by master penscrafters, rare black diamonds or not.
+Remember, many pens are handmade by master penscrafters, rare black diamonds or not.
 So…decide what you’ll spend before you go.

 - Ask permission before picking up a pen.
 This is considered good pen show etiquette.
 Most pens you’ll see have been designed and hand-crafted by the business owner and may be the only one of its kind.
 They’ll likely let you hold it and look closer—but ask first.